AnyDSL/MimIR/docs/cli.md

 * `-e thorin` emits Thorin code again.
 * `-e md` emits the input formatted as [Markdown](https://www.doxygen.nl/manual/markdown.html).
-    * Single-line `/// xxx` comments will be put `xxx` directly into the Markdown output.
+    * Single-line `/// xxx` comments will put `xxx` directly into the Markdown output.
-        You can put spaces after the `///` that will be used as *gobble* for this and all subsequent lines.
+        You can put spaces after the `///`.
+        This number of spaces will be used as *gobble* for this and all subsequent lines.
         This *gobble* will be elided in the output as well.
     * Everything else will be put verbatim within a [fenced code block](https://www.doxygen.nl/manual/markdown.html#md_fenced).
 * `-e dot` emit the Thorin program as a graph using [Graphviz' DOT language](https://graphviz.org/doc/info/lang.html).